SpitFireRSA/aws_wordpress_terraform/README.md

 ### 2.3 Profile Selection

 1. Using your favourite IDE or text editor.
-Open the file named **main.tf**  that is in the project directory created in Step 1.3.
+Open the file named **main.tf**  that is in the project directory created in Section **1.
+Clone The Repository** Step 1.4.
 2. Update the value in quotes for **region = "eu-west-1"** to the region specified Step 2.2.5.
 	> **Note:** Region eu-west-1 is default.
 3. Update the value in quotes for **profile = "default"** to **"aws_wordpress_terraform"**